Mattia-Bieler/BoE_7_Project/README.md

 # BoE_7_Project
 This repository will contain all files for the Bank of England Employer Project.

-The main branch has the Jupyter notebook and Tableau Dashboard.
+The main branch has the Jupyter Notebook and Tableau Dashboard.

-The Project-Extra-Files has all the extra data that we collected.
+The Project-Extra-Files branch has all the extra data that we collected.